filecoin-project/specs/src/systems/filecoin_blockchain/storage_power_consensus/_index.md

 every other Filecoin epoch.
 Accordingly, depending on both networks' configurations, certain Filecoin blocks could contain multiple or no drand entries.
+Furthermore, it must be that any call to the drand network for a new randomness entry during an outage should be blocking, as noted with the `drand.Public()` calls below.
 In all cases, Filecoin blocks must include all drand beacon outputs generated since the last epoch in the `BeaconEntries` field of the block header.
 Any use of randomness from a given Filecoin epoch should use the last valid drand entry